jia-wei-00/gatsby-portfolio/src/projects/realtime-chatapp.md

 slug: "project"
 ---

-A simple movie search engine using OMDb API
+A simple real-time chat app that allows users to chat together in the same room